hg8496/rusty-buddy/docs/docs/commands.md

 ### Description

 Engage in conversation with an AI assistant to brainstorm ideas, solve problems, or get assistance with development tasks.
-The chat interface supports context-aware interactions, utilizing personas and even integrating directory context.
+The chat interface supports context-aware interactions, utilizing personas and integrating directory context.

 ### Usage